• About

 For example, our personal financial situations tend to:

-• Elevate when we stop using our credit cards to buy things we can’t pay for in full at the end of the month.
+- Improve when we stop using our credit cards to buy things we can’t fully pay for by the month end.

 With all that in mind, it’s really no secret that folks who make a habit of following the majority of these ideas are always going to be financially better off than those who don’t — regardless of how much income they’re earning.
 That’s because financial stability has almost everything to do with a commitment to personal responsibility and good personal finance habits, rather than the size of one’s wallet.